How Safe is Cloud-Based Storage Really?

 Cloud

-Houston Cloud Desktop Services - IT Service - Progressive IT Services
+Houston Cloud Desktop Services - IT Service - SMB Integrations Services

 When we talk to people about cloud-based storage, often they have a picture in their heads of what it is.
 When they hit the “save” button, they envision a virtual stream of ones and zeros floating off into air and hovering there until they need it again.
 To some people, that’s worrisome.
 Again and again we hear the question, how safe is cloud-based storage really?